Sebastvin/summedia/README.md

 ```
 ---

-### SumMedia as a Personal Assistant for Reading Articles
+### Personal Assistant for Reading Articles
-#### SumMedia can browse various news websites, fetch article headlines and brief summaries, and then deliver them in a user-friendly manner.
+Browse various news websites, fetch article headlines and brief summaries, and then deliver them in a user-friendly manner.

-Example:
 ```python
 import os
 from summedia.text import Text